-Established in 1984 to meet the needs and concerns of the Korean American, Asian American and immigrant communities through our five major programs.
+Established in 1984 to meet the needs and concerns of the Korean American, Asian American and immigrant communities through our four major programs.

 The MinKwon Center believes fostering community action at the heart of what we do.
 MinKwon’s Advocacy & Community Organizing’s two-fold approach represents our community’s needs on the federal, state and local levels of government and provides our community the platform to engage in grassroots organizing and activism.